 Fellowship projects may follow a variety of paths, from pure research involving reflection on professional issues and challenges, to practical research involving projects designed to have specific results.
 Examples of eligible activities include, but are not limited to:

-- sabbaticals for study of innovative design or technology in architecture or related fields
+- sabbaticals for study of innovative architectural design to be applied in Oregon

 Support may be requested for stipends, travel, lodging, materials, and other relevant needs.
 The Fellowship is intended to promote dissemination and application of ideas.
 Projects must include follow-up activities such as seminars, written documentation, lectures, media presentations, tours, or other means to share results with the professional community and general public.

 Apply for the Fellowship today!
 Applications due by Friday, September 8, 2017 for projects to begin in January 2018.